Glossary

 MCP Server (Model Context Protocol)

-Section titled “MCP Server (Model Context Protocol)”External services that provide context or tools to Claude.
+Section titled “MCP Server (Model Context Protocol)”External services that provide context or tools to the agent.
 Types: HTTP, SSE (Server-Sent Events), or stdio (local process).

 Stdio MCP